-JoAnn & Monte have shared their "Americana" music, their powerful voices, lush harmonies, vibrant lyrics, and exuberant, hilarious performances for over 40 years, to over 500,000 people from all over the world, on over 1,000 stages, and with millions more via CNN, TNN, QVC and TedX.
+JoAnn & Monte have shared their "Adult Alternative/Americana" music, their powerful voices, lush harmonies, vibrant lyrics, and exuberant, hilarious performances for over 40 years, with people from all over the world via live performances, videos, recordings and CNN, TNN, QVC and TedX.

-Voted Alaska's #1 Entertainers, this talented duo has released 9 recordings of their original music and are currently in the studio recording #10.
+Voted Alaska's #1 Entertainers, this talented duo has released 10 recordings of their original music, a "best of", and a Christmas album.

-You can hear JoAnn & Monte's music daily on ITunes, Spotify, Pandora and most streaming music services worldwide.
+You can hear JoAnn & Monte's music daily on ITunes, Spotify, Pandora, Amazon and most world-wide streaming platforms.

 JoAnn & Monte give a gift, holding nothing back, with insightful wisdom that makes the world a much better place.
-You'll laugh, maybe even shed a tear, sing and clap along, and leave with a heart full of happiness.
+You'll laugh, maybe even shed a tear, sing and clap along, and leave with a heart full of happiness after listening to one of their recordings or attending one of their performances.

 Do something special.
 Treat yourself to JoAnn & Monte.